 Adapted from Cook’s Illustrated, May 1997.
-This is the bread that inspired 5-year-old Rob’s question, “Why does Granny put Christmas trees on her bread?”
+This is the bread that inspired 5-year-old Rob’s sensible question, “Why does Granny put Christmas trees on her bread?”

-Chris and I discovered foccacia during our first week in San Francisco in 1992 at L’Osteria del Forno in North Beach, hands-down our family’s favorite restaurant in San Francisco.
-I do not think we have ever failed to visit L’Osteria if we were in San Francisco, though Dick’s parking karma is always needed.
+Chris and I discovered foccacia during our first week in San Francisco in 1992 at L’Osteria del Forno (closed in 2017) in North Beach, hands-down our family’s favorite restaurant in San Francisco.
+I do not think we have ever failed to visit L’Osteria if we were in San Francisco, though Grandpa’s parking karma is always needed.
 Another source of foccacia during our years in San Francisco was Liguria Bakery, also in North Beach.
 If you got there too late, say after 1:00 p.m., sometimes they had sold out and there was no foccacia to be had.
-I am happy that both these establishments are still doing business in North Beach.
+I am happy that Liguria Bakery is still doing business in North Beach.

 Excellent foccacia can be found in Charlotte at Pasta & Provisions on Providence Road.
 Once I put 4-year-old Davis and 2-year-old Grayson in their stroller and we walked to P&P from 1232 Providence for some great foccacia.
 I made another memorable visit to Pasta & Provisions on a spring afternoon in 2016 and took home a delectable tomato-olive-cheese foccacia.
 I had no idea I would go all the way back to Charlotte that very afternoon when Will and Gus decided that it was time to be born.
 The foccacia was wonderful at midnight for a double Birth Day celebration.

 Makes one 15 ½ by 10 ½ inch rectangle or two 8-inch rounds.